 - Contact UsFree Initial Consultation You may email the information below or contact us by phone at 248-723-5190.

-Division of Retirement Benefits in Michigan Divorce
+Social Security Retirement Benefits and Michigan Divorce

 When a couple decides to marry and share their lives, they may not be fully aware of the financial mifications of their decision.
 After marriage, their financial situations become intertwined.
 Whether they elect to merge […]CONTINUE READING

 The Most Common Myths about Grandparents’ Rights in Michigan

 When a couple decides to divorce, they are not the only ones affected.
 The ripple affects spread to children and extended family members like grandparents.
 If the divorce is contentious, it could become very difficult […]CONTINUE READING